 Purpose

 This Software Design Document (SDD) specifies the architecture and system design of a secure layer for Desktop-Weather Data Repository (WDR)[1] system.
-WDR is a system used to collect and store weather data from both manual and automatic weather stations.
+The WDR is a system used to collect and store weather data from both manual and automatic weather stations.
 The system shall enhance the security of weather data stored in the desktop version of WDR, a system which shall be used by the Uganda National Meteorological Authority (UNMA)[2].
 The intended audience includes; system developers, system testers, project managers, system maintainers and UNMA staff.

 Scope

 The system shall implement a secure layer for the desktop version of the WDR.
-The project will cover security features including logging user actions, weather data encryption, access control through user roles and levels among other security measures.
+The project will cover security features including logging user activities, weather data encryption, access control through user roles and levels among other security measures.

-The objectives of the secure layer for desktop-weather data repository project are as follows.
+The objectives of the project are as follows.

 To design a weather data encryption algorithm in order to secure data stored in the database.

 To design keystroke monitoring algorithm which shall verify the user identity.

+Are these all?

 The system shall offer the following benefits to UNMA.